What You Need To Know About Requesting Workplace Accommodations

 If your employer denies your accommodation request, you have available options under the ADA.

-1. Learn more about the denial.
-Send an email to your employer asking for more information.
-This information can help you determine next steps.
+1. Learn more about the denial by emailing your employer.
+This information can help you determine your next steps.

 2. Consider an appeal.
-If you believe your accommodation is reasonable and that your employer’s denial is not valid, you can appeal the decision.
+You can appeal the decision if your accommodation is reasonable and your employer’s denial is invalid.
 Some employers have an appeal process.
 Start with your human resources department or manager.

 3. Engage advocacy or legal services for support.
-Ideally, asking for more information about the denial and appealing the decision should lead to further engagement in the interactive process under the ADA, and a fair outcome.
-If this does not occur, reach out to your state protection and advocacy agency for this assistance.
+Ideally, asking for more information about the denial and appealing the decision should lead to further engagement in the interactive process under the ADA and a fair outcome.
+If this does not happen, please get in touch with your state protection and advocacy agency for this assistance.

 Outlook Enrichment can help you assess the workplace accommodations you might need.
-Contact us to learn more.
+Please feel free to contact us to learn more.